-Scope: Trafficking in persons is a serious crime and a violation of fundamental human rights.
-Trafficking in Persons (TIP) - particularly those targeting vulnerable groups such as women, children, and migrant workers - is increasingly prevalent where the areas of crime have overstepped the boundary of the state and the modus operandi involves international criminal networks.
+Scope: Trafficking in Persons (TIP) is a serious crime and a violation of fundamental human rights.
+TIP - particularly those targeting vulnerable groups such as women, children, and migrant workers - is increasingly prevalent where people are trafficked between states the areas of crime have overstepped the boundary of the state and the modus operandi involves international criminal networks.

-This new ARF priority area enables ARF participants to explore numbers of projects and activities to strengthen national, regional and international cooperation in preventing and combating TIP in a comprehensive manner.
+This new ARF priority area enables ARF participants to explore numbers of projects and activities to strengthen national, regional and international cooperation in preventing and combating TIP in comprehensive manner.
 The establishment of this new priority under the framework of ARF is also considered as complementary to the entering into force and implementation of the ASEAN Convention Against Trafficking in Persons, Especially Women and Children (ACTIP).
 The inclusion of TIP in this Work Plan also reinforces the work of the ASEAN SOMTC in addressing TIP.

-The establishment of cooperation in preventing and combating TIP as a new area of priority under the ARF will increase a greater mutual understanding of the issue, as well as enhancing capacity to combat all forms of TIP, especially in prevention, early detection, prosecution and protection of TIP victims.
+Cooperation in preventing and combating TIP under the ARF will continue to increase mutual understanding of the issue, as well as promote intensified capacity building programs and quality cross-border cooperation arrangements to address relevant issues on TIP, especially in prevention, early detection, prosecution and protection of TIP victims.
 These capacity building activities include, among others, exchange of views and information sharing on relevant migratory flows, trends and patterns, victim identification and protection, border controls and monitoring mechanisms, law enforcement, as well as criminalization of all aspects of TIP.